shohrab-uddin/boschAIproject2/README.md

 ## Project running on Azure App Service
 Run the following command to deploy the sourcode (basic Flask application) into Azure Web App Services and access it later on just like a web application.
-You must run this command from inside the repositordy directory.
+You must run this command from inside the repository directory.

 ```
 .myrepo) odl_user [ ~/boschAIproject2 ]$ az webapp up -g Azuredevops -n flaskAzureApp